gin66/MetaAgentSystem/AgilePlan.md

 # Agile Implementation Plan for Meta Agentic AI System (Fast Sprints)

 ## Objective
-Develop a Meta Agentic AI System using Swift and Ollama with structured output mode, with agents running in isolated Swift containers, using logical, testable steps executed as fast as possible.
+Develop a Meta Agentic AI System in a dedicated `MetaAgentSystem` sub-folder, using Swift and Ollama with structured output mode.
+The system will feature agents running in isolated Swift containers, and will be developed through logical, testable steps executed as fast as possible.

 ## Agile Principles
 - Rapid, incremental development with testable deliverables.